vkolova/bgscena/wp-content/plugins/miniorange-login-openid/readme.txt

 The vertical sharing widget for Social Sharing gives a couple of options to change its position in the page and also the space between icons.
 You can align the social sharing widget on the left or right side of the page.
 You can view these options from Appearance->Widgets or editing the widget options in Customizer.

 = For any other query/problem/request =
-Please email us at info@miniorange.com or <a href="http://miniorange.com/contact">Contact us</a>.
+Please email us at info@miniorange.com.
 You can also submit your query from the Social plugin's configuration page.

 == Screenshots ==